n-young/goo/README.md

 ## Installation

-Run `go get github.com/n-young/goo` to install it.
+Run `go install -v github.com/n-young/goo/cmd/goo@latest` to install it.
 Then, you can run Goo from the command line.

 ## CLI